 1-3F: The CD will report summary curricular audit findings to administrative team and school board.
 2016-17 2017-18 2018-19 Nov.
-9, 2016 Meeting with 6-12 Social Studies/English and Math/Science teachers report to follow Math and English Textbook/Curriculum Audit Social Studies and Science Textbook/Curriculum Audit.
-April Board Report with Audit Findings

-1-3G: Create needed curriculum documents and guides such as curricular maps.
+9, 2016 Meeting with 6-12 Social Studies/English and Math/Science teachers report to follow Math and English Textbook/Curriculum Audit Social Studies and Science Textbook/Curriculum Audit .
+April Board Report with Audit Findings 1-3G: Create needed curriculum documents and guides such as curricular maps.
 2016-17 2017-18 2018-19 Completed Curriculum Audit to help guide 2017-18 work.
 Unpack standards, curriculum resources Curriculum Mapping 2017-18 Process for Curriculum Maps Curriculum Mapping Process: Template for curriculum mapping has been created.
-D401 Template for Curriculum Mapping, Learning Outcomes and Assessment Creation of Common Assessments: Once the curriculum maps have been created, teacher's next steps will be to create common assessments.
-These assessments do not have to be major assessments, but should be supportive of the standards and their learning outcomes.
+D401 Template for Curriculum Mapping, Learning Outcomes and Assessment

+Creation of Common Assessments: Once the curriculum maps have been created, teacher's next steps will be to create common assessments.
+These assessments do not have to be major assessments, but should be supportive of the standards and their learning outcomes. -- -- --- -- -- --

 1-3H: Implement a dual immersion program starting in grades K-1 in the 2017/18 school year modeled after the Jefferson School District Rigby, Idaho.
-See Timeline pl., II and III to build capacity.
+See Timeline I, II and III to build capacity.
 2016-17 2017-18 2018-19 Follow Dual Immersion Implementation timeline Dual Language Folder Backwards Planning Timeline Curriculum Resources and Budget Continued Support and Involvement with Dual Program: Work closely with DES to help retain and increase program.
 Assist in the implementation of the second grade process.
 Review and evaluate curriculum purchased.
 Assist teachers in ongoing PD needs.
 Meet with Dual Teachers quarterly to discuss the progress of the programs and areas that I can support.
 Continue partnership with Jefferson School District.
 Yr.
-1: Timeline Linked Year 2: Year 3:
+1: Timeline Linked Year 2: Year 3: Looking at and adjusting the timeline to start planning for Second, Third and Fourth.

-Strategic Plan 20 7-2018 Teton School District 401 Looking at and adjusting the timeline to start planning for Second, Third Fourth. and 1-3I: Address ELL program improvements identified by the SDE leral program audit, April 2016, (will be addressed during 2016/17 put in tin neline) 2016-17 2017-18 2018-19 Breanne Hathaway Hired Douglas Tedford Hired 1-3J: Evaluate current career and college readiness to determine student needs and program effectiveness 2016-17 2017-18 2018-19 THS plan 16-17 TMS (4 yr. plans, all 8th gr. students) , 1-3K: Develop business collaboration internships and enhance v k experience opportunities in the community.
+1-3I: Address ELL program improvements identified by the SDE federal program audit, April 2016, (will be addressed during 2016/17 put in timeline)

+2016-17 2017-18 2018-19

+Breanne Hathaway Hired Douglas Tedford Hired

+1-3J: Evaluate current career and college readiness to determine student needs and program effectiveness 2016-17 2017-18 2018-19 THS plan 16-17 TMS (4 yr. plans, all 8th gr. students)

+1-3K: Develop business collaboration internships and enhance work experience opportunities in the community.
 2016-17 2017-18 2018-19 Review THS work experience (FM, DW?)
-Review work experience opportunities for high school students, collabor with business partners about possible internships, connections to EITC (CEi), other technical/trade programs.
+Review work experience opportunities for high school students, collaboration with business partners about possible internships, connections to EITC (now CEi), other technical/trade programs.

-1-3L: All students will develop and follow a 4 year academic high sometion System. scho ool plan aligned to their interest in college/career as determined by using the Idah no C areer 2016-17 2017-18 2018-19 TMS: Admin, counselors, complete by June, 2017) Following up on created plans.
-Protocol for meeting with students and documenting conversations.
-THS counselors, advisors Review work with 8th and 9th grade students, what 4 yrs.
-Plans are being developed.
+1-3L: All students will develop and follow a 4 year academic high school plan aligned to their interest in college/career as determined by using the Idaho Career Information System.
+2016-17 2017-18 2018-19

+Strategic Plan 2017-2018 7 eton School District 401 1/ /17/2018 update TMS: Admin, counselors, complete by June, 2017) Following up on created plans.
+Protocol for meeting with documenting conversations. h students and THS counselors, advisors Review work with 8th and 9th grade students, what 4 yr developed. s.
+Plans are being

 1-3M: Set a vision and three year plan for learning enabled by technology in the areas of accessibility, devices, connectivity, and resources to build cutting edge technology and a robust infrastructure for learning in future ready schools.
 2016-17 2017-18 2018-19 District Tech Committee, update K-12 tech plan (student skills and infrastructure support (BYOD, Wi-Fi, Google) December 16 Technology Meeting District tech committee, develop a K-12 tech.
-Plan (reference Future Ready Schools), see what other districts use for instructional technology support and guidance. •
+Plan (reference Future Ready Schools), see what other districts use for instructional technology support and guidance.